Stable

 More career info

-A career as a Substance Abuse and Behavioral Disorder Counselor is considered "Stable" because it relies heavily on human empathy, trust, and judgment—qualities that AI can't replicate.
-While AI can help with tasks like taking notes or providing supportive chats, it can't replace the essential human connection needed in counseling.
+A career as a Substance Abuse and Behavioral Disorder Counselor is considered "Stable" because the core of the job relies heavily on human skills like empathy, listening, and personal judgment, which AI cannot replace.
+While technology can help with tasks like taking notes or suggesting calming activities, the essential work of understanding and supporting people through their struggles remains a human job.

 Read full analysis